You are here

 Today, both theaters still host a range of musical artists; a statue of native son and bandleader Duke Ellington playing the piano sits in from of the Howard.
 Nearby, the legendary 9:30 Club hosts rock and alternative acts in a two-level, warehouse-like space.

 The dining and bar scene in Shaw also sizzles, with new spots opening up on 7th and 9th Streets and in the neighborhood’s quirky, historic alleyways.
-Hot tables include Espita Mezcaleria for inventive southern Mexican cuisine, The Dabney for Mid-Atlantic seafood and southern sides cooked over a wood fire, Table for fresh, locally-sourced ingredients with a neighborhood vibe and Thally Restaurant, a laid-back New American concept with a homespun soda operation.
+Hot tables include Espita Mezcaleria for inventive southern Mexican cuisine, The Dabney for Mid-Atlantic seafood and southern sides cooked over a wood fire, Table for fresh, locally-sourced ingredients with a neighborhood vibe, The Red Hen for wood-fired Italian cuisine in a rustic, homey environment and Thally Restaurant, a laid-back New American concept with a homespun soda operation.